Comparison of Structure Preserving Schemes for the Cahn-Hilliard-Navier-Stokes Equations with Degenerate Mobility and Adaptive Mesh Refinement: Discretization

 \subsection{The Incremental Pressure Correction Scheme}

 The Incremental Pressure correction scheme (IPCS) is a splitting scheme used as a time integration method to numerically solve the NS equations, which is based on projection method with two auxiliary variables for the velocity $\tilde{\mbu}$, which is not necessarily solenoidal but follows the dynamical equation of the velocity field $\mbu$ in Eq.~\eqref{eq:ns1nd}, and an auxiliary pressure difference $\delta P$.
-Following a Helmholtz decomposition \cite{Piatowski:2018}, it is obtained that the auxiliary pressure difference $\delta P$ satisfies \cite{guermond:2006}:
+Firstly we present the discretization in time in a coupled setting, and then for the spatial discretization and de-coupling notes.
+Following a Helmholtz decomposition~\cite{Piatowski:2018}, the splitting is obtained that the auxiliary pressure difference $\delta P$ satisfies ~\cite{Guermond:2006}:

 and